apizzo1/leaflet-challenge/README.md

 Leaflet-Step-1 folder holds code to produce a basic map that allows the user to select the earthquake points, but does not have any layer functionality.

 Leaflet-Step-2 folder holds code to produce a map with multiple opportunities of user interaction: the user can choose between 3 different base maps (street, satellite, or grayscale) and two different layers (earthquakes or fault lines).
 Only one base map can be chosen at a time, and one must be chosen at all times.
 The overlay maps, on the other hand, can be toggled as desired by the user (one displayed at a time, both displayed, or neither displayed).
+Adding this extra functionality allows the user to investigate the data in a unique way.
+For example, viewing the earthquakes and fault lines on the same map at the same time allows the user to notice that a high percentage of earthquakes occur in close proximity to fault lines.

 ### Files Included